Modelling of the radio spectrum evolution in the binary pulsar B1259$-$63: PSR B1259 63 radio spectrum: detailed analysis

-Comparing the results of fitting presented in Tab.~\ref{tab_fits} one can note that the shape of spectrum obtained in each day of observation is generally consistent with the spectrum obtained by averaging over the corresponding orbital phase interval.
+Comparing the results of fitting presented in Tab.~\ref{tab_fits} one can notice that the shape of spectrum obtained in a single day of observation is generally consistent with the spectrum obtained by averaging over the corresponding orbital phase interval.
 One can also note the GPS feature more or less dominates during the orbital phases before the eclipse.
-It is important to mention that first sign of more or less typical spectrum (i.e. broken or power-law) appears as early as 20 days after the periastron passage.
+It is worth mentioning that the first sign of a typical spectrum (i.e. broken or power-law) appears as early as 20 days after the periastron passage.
 The flux density at the given frequency apparently changes with orbital phases.
 When the pulsar is close to periastron, the flux generally decreases at all observed frequencies and the most drastic decrease is observed at the lowest frequency.
-Moreover, one can notice all types of radio pulsar spectra, including a flat spectrum (see Fig.~\ref{detailed}).
-Close to the periastron point the spectra of PSR B1259$-$63 resemble those of the GPS pulsars.
-The spectra for the orbital epochs further from the periastron point are more consistent with typical pulsar spectra (i.e. power-law and broken).
+Moreover, one can distinguish all types of radio pulsar spectra, including a flat spectrum (see Fig.~\ref{detailed}).
+Close to the periastron point the spectra of PSR B1259$-$63 resemble those of the GPS pulsars, while for the orbital epochs further from the periastron point the spectra are more consistent with typical pulsar spectra (i.e. power-law or broken).